KKPAI-chtprogram/hello-world/README.md

 ' Priority consideration should be given to girls and women from the poorest households and members of cultural minority groups.'

-# Project Management &  Structure
+# Program Management &  Structure

-' The project will be administered and managed by the following core staff:'
+' The program will be administered and managed by the following core staff:'

-' KKPAI-CHT Program represented by its **Chief Executive Officer** will be the organization who will be officially relating to **Donor**.
-It shall be responsible for the over-all implementation of the COMMUNITY HOUSING AND TRAINING PROGRAM'S PROJECT and shall be responsible in coordinating, monitoring and assessing the Project in accordance with the prescribed and agreed conditions.
+' CHT Program represented by its **Chief Executive Officer** will be the organization who will be officially relating to **Donor**.
+It shall be responsible for the over-all implementation of the Community Housing and Training Programs and Projects and shall be responsible in coordinating, monitoring and assessing the Project in accordance with the prescribed and agreed conditions.
 He will directly be accountable in providing reports incorporating the highlights, problems encountered and progress of the project.'

 ' The **Project Officer** will be responsible for the operations and management of the CHT Program's Project components.
 Will monitor and evaluate the activities ensure the smooth implementation of the project.
 Will coordinate with stakeholders in the establishments of partnership.
 Will report directly and be accountable to the Chief Executive Officer regarding the status and progress of the project.
 Specifically, the project officer shall provide technical support and assistance in the area of literacy implementation and skills development, if and when necessary.'